NikolaAndro/agency-jekyll-theme/README.md

 ## Nikola

+- [ ] The kitchen button needs href on whole surface
 - [ ] Terms Of Use - Ask GPT?
 - [X] Make sure all weeks are in tables
 - [ ] High resolution images for the workouts